E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 - The above command will fetch all PDB ids as well as Pubmed ID from the PDB bank and then obtains the research paper from https://europepmc.org/ by using the research paper PUB MED ID.
 - The papers which do not have PUB MED ID or not found in https://europepmc.org/ will be ignored.
 - Pipeline: The name before the colon (:) is the pipeline official name that usually uses in the research paper when they refer to the pipeline and the name after the colon (:) is to use in the CSV file.
 This help when the pipeline mentions in different names in different research papers.
-### The output of the above command is a CSV file that contains the following
+### The output of the above command is two CSV file that contain the following with a difference is that the other csv file has non duplicated pipeline name for same research paper when it has multiple PDB.
 | Field  | Description |
 | ------------- | ------------- |
 | ID  | Pubmed ID  |